JHWebDeveloper/Able2Deux/README.md

 - New menu command File > Open Import Cache.

 ### Changed
-- When Able2 opens it now clears it's cache of files older than 24hrs.
+- When Able2 opens it now clears its cache of files older than 24hrs.
 Previously it would clear everything.
 This gives the user a window to recover raw downloads/recordings should Able2 crash.
 - Warning dialog now displays when clicking "Reveal in Cache" from media selector or File > Open Import Cache from application menu.
 - Improved error handling.